One Room Challenge - Week 6: The Modern Coastal Master Bedroom Makeover

 I've talked about the IKEA Malm re-do of the nightstands in my previous blog posts and on Instagram, so for the sake of being redundant, I won't go through all of that again.
 Needless to say, I think it was one of the best decisions I made in this master bedroom makeover.
 I opted to prime and paint these nightstands in a light blue-gray to complement the accent wall and I think it turned out perfectly!
 Icicle by Sherwin Williams was the paint color that elevated these nightstands and made them look (almost) brand new!
 Again, because of my budget, I didn't have the option of purchasing new doors or expensive wallpaper to cover up the chips and bangs.
 Instead, I stumbled upon an old tablecloth in my linen closet and had an idea to use spray adhesive to "upholster" the door fronts - a happy accident!
 I just love the texture of the doors and I love the way these nightstands pop against the accent wall.

 Lighting was a big priority for this master bedroom.
 As I said before, this room gets very little natural light during the day, so we are totally dependent on lamps and overhead lights when reading, watching TV and hanging out in this space.
 The nightstands are fairly small, so I didn't want to add bedside table lamps.
 So these ombre sconces were the perfect option!
 They were also a great score at the West Elm Outlet.
 I got them for over 50% off (winning!).
-I was also very lucky to receive the Cyclone floor lamp from Maxim Lighting to incorporate into my design.
-This lamp is a total stunner!
-The contours, bold LED light and white color contrast perfectly with my accent wall.
-I know we will be using this one for years to come.
-Thank you Maxim Lighting!

 The excuse to get all new bedding and this braided ombre rug were the accessory highlights of this One Room Challenge - it was more exciting than the daily trips to Lowes and Home Depot!
 I kept things consistent by choosing a white textured quilt along with pillows that were various shades of white and blue.
 Throwing in some pom poms, scallops and fringes added to the fun (and again texture!).
 Maybe it's the warmer weather or the spring/summer breeze, but I somehow managed to turn my master bedroom into a modern coastal haven - and I'm not mad about it!

 The tropical pops of green not only found themselves in vases, but also on my walls!
 I came across an idea on Pinterest on framing pressed flowers and thought, can I frame my greenery?!
 Again, my motivations were driven by budget and also keeping my walls light and bright.
 I had several acrylic frames that weren't in use and thought the greenery would look lovely against the clear minimalist frames.
 I didn't want any art work that felt overwhelming, and wanted to keep things feeling organic and tranquil.
 Framing green faux stems was the simplest DIY in this entire master bedroom makeover - and I was so happy with the result!
-I rummaged through the various greens from Afloral (and my basement!) and found ferns, gingko and palm leaves.
+I rummaged through the various greens from my basement and found ferns, gingko and palm leaves.
 I arranged them in all sorts of patterns and shapes and they framed beautifully!
 I decided to place these on a wall between the windows of my bedroom and also in my reading nook - here, have a look!

 Last but not the very least, let's talk about my IKEA besta/credenza hack.
 This hack was the cherry on top!
 Do you remember the unsightly TV stand with dusty glass shelves and chipped faux wood I showed you earlier?
 I was so happy to replace that old TV stand with this floating credenza.
 My goals with this hack were to create something that was "barely there".
 I didn't want a weighty piece of furniture that took up a lot of room.
 I wanted something streamlined and modern.
 Mounting these cabinets was absolute genius - there is something about having space under a piece of furniture, it makes the room look much bigger and is also great for additional storage.